We Fund Research to Improve Your Weather Forecast

 We fund research to advance weather forecasting

-The NOAA Weather Program Office is currently accepting proposals for FY25 Notice of Funding Opportunities (NOFO).
+The NOAA Weather Program Office is currently reviewing proposals for FY25 Notice of Funding Opportunities (NOFO).
 These NOFOs will fund six competitions, totaling up to $12.8 million per year:

 • Observations